 This questioning was different from past census records where people had to list how long they had been unemployed for a specific amount of time.

 Was your ancestor a veteran of the U.S. military or naval forces?

 You can find out the answer to this from this key element of the census record.

 And if your ancestor answered yes to this question then the war or expedition that they were a part of was listed.

 Number of farm schedule

-If your ancestor lived on a farm then the order of visited was listed.
-This was mostly important for the government to know.
+If your ancestor lived on a farm then the order of visit was listed.
+This was most important for the government to know.

 Where Can I Find These Records?